 Golfstead is reader-supported.
 When you buy through links on the site, we may earn an affiliate commission at no extra cost to you.
 Our affiliations include, but are not limited to, the eBay Partner Network and Amazon Associates.

-The SkyTrak comes with in-house software that offers a practice range, challenges, and various game-improvement tools.
-But to get the full golf simulator experience with full course play, you’ll need a third-party solution.
+The SkyTrak and SkyTrak Plus come with in-house software that offers a practice range, challenges, courses, and various game-improvement tools.
+But to get the best experience and largest selection of features, you’ll need a third-party solution.

-There are many third-party softwares compatible with the SkyTrak, and each of them offer different features and game modes.
+There are many third-party software compatible with the SkyTrak, and each of them offer different features and game modes.

 In this article, we’ll review and compare our choices for the best golf simulator software for SkyTrak across a range of different budgets.
 We’ll also provide a buying guide that will help you find the software solution that will best meet your needs.